Shipyard spotlight: Larry Pendleton - Code 950 Electronics technician

 |0

-This work, Shipyard spotlight: Larry Pendleton - Code 950 Electronics technician [Image 3 of 3], by Shelby West, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Shipyard spotlight: Larry Pendleton - Code 950 Electronics technician, by Susanne Greene, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.